windmill-labs/windmilldocs/docs/misc/9_guides/airplane/index.md

 	/>
 </div>

-#### Using Windmill CLI in GitHub actions
+#### Using Windmill CLI in GitHub Actions

-Finally, you can define your own GitHub actions to pull Windmill workspace regularly from GitHub using [Windmill CLI](../../../advanced/3_cli/index.mdx).
+Finally, you can define your own GitHub Actions to pull Windmill workspace regularly from GitHub using [Windmill CLI](../../../advanced/3_cli/index.mdx).
 To automatically deploy a PR to the Windmill workspace, the [push-on-merge.yaml](https://github.com/windmill-labs/windmill-sync-example/blob/main/.github/workflows/push-on-merge.yaml) can be used.

-And another GitHub action can be created to regularly pull Windmill workspace to the GitHub repo using Windmill CLI.
+And another GitHub Action can be created to regularly pull Windmill workspace to the GitHub repo using Windmill CLI.
 This action can be run on a schedule to keep the repo and the workspace in sync.

 ### Version Control

 Manage changes to scripts workflows, apps and resources using commits & push on remote repositories.

-#### Sync Workspace to Remote Git Repository
+#### Git Sync

 From the workspace settings, you can set a [git_repository](../../../integrations/git_repository.mdx) resource on which the workspace will automatically commit and push scripts, flows and apps to the repository on each [deploy](../../../core_concepts/0_draft_and_deploy/index.mdx).

 <iframe
 	style={{ aspectRatio: '16/9' }}
 	src="https://www.youtube.com/embed/JqG0KNYWLx0?vq=hd1080"
-	title="Sync Workspace to Remote Git Repository"
+	title="Git Sync"
 	frameBorder="0"
 	allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen